 The wild goldfish anatomy has no features that make it stand out from any other member of the Cyprinidae family, nor for that matter many other species of fish.

-Nature has given the wild goldfish only what is necessary for it to survive as mainly a bottom feeder.
+Nature has given the wild goldfish only what is necessary to survive as a mainly bottom feeder.

 This gives the goldfish its scientific name Carassius auratus auratus var..

 The class Osteichthyes contains vertebrates with a backbone that have a swim bladder, paired pectoral and ventral fins, gill plates, and possess an endoskeleton of bone and cartilage.